umbertopuddu/LinearRegression/README.md

 # Linear Regression Model in C

 > ⚠️ **Disclaimer**
-> Although this is a video coding–free project, **AI has been used to generate the beautiful documentation below**, which helps both the publisher and the user without preventing the publisher from learning the presented content!
+> Although this is a vibe coding free project, **AI has been used to generate the beautiful documentation below**, which helps both the publisher and the user without preventing the publisher from learning the presented content!
 > Users are encouraged to do the same when using or extending this implementation — let documentation enhance, not replace, your learning process.

 ---